aritraMandal02/aritraMandal02/README.md

 ## I'm a Student, currently studying Mechanical Engineering in National Institute of Technology, Durgapur.

-- 🌱 I’m currently learning various things in programming
+- 🌱 I’m always learning various things in programming
-- 👨🏽‍💻 I love specially to code in Python
+- 👨🏽‍💻 I skilled in Python

 ## I'm Interested in
 - Data Science